Caitlan de Escofet

 I'm currently working as a Trainee Forensic Psychologist with HMPPS Midlands Psychology Services.
-I've only been in the role for a few months, but I’ve found that it all so interesting.
-The training has been invaluable and having such amazing colleagues to learn from, shadow, and be there to support me, has been great in starting my stage two qualification.
-Once I have completed my stage two, which can be done between two-four years, I will then be a qualified Forensic Psychologist.
+I've only been in the role for a few months, but I’ve found it all so interesting.
+The training has been invaluable and having such amazing colleagues to learn from, shadow, and be there to support me, has been great in starting my Stage 2 qualification.
+Once I have completed Stage 2, which can be done between two and four years, I will then be a qualified Forensic Psychologist.

-In the long-term, I hope to become a qualified Forensic Psychologist within HMPPS and continue exploring and growing in this role.
-Working in the Probation Service and Prison Service have given me so many opportunities to learn and grow as an individual.
+In the long term, I hope to become a qualified Forensic Psychologist within HMPPS and continue exploring and growing in this role.
+Working in the Probation Service and Prison Service has given me so many opportunities to learn and grow as an individual.

-My advice to anyone who wants to study MSc Forensic Psychology at BCU is look at the modules and look at the lecturers.
-Not only is the course BPS accredited, which is a must if you want to do your stage two like I am, but you're also being taught by amazing lecturers with real-world experience.
-That experience is so valuable when you're being taught, as it's information from their own practice too.
+My advice to anyone who wants to study MSc Forensic Psychology at BCU is to look at the modules and look at the lecturers.
+Not only is the course BPS accredited, which is a must if you want to do your Stage 2 like I am but you're also being taught by amazing lecturers with real-world experience.
+That experience is so valuable.